 Can they see over the steering wheel?
 Losing height to osteoporosis or a curved spine can make this a challenge.

-And if they’re stiff or in pain, they might have a hard time turning to check their blind spot or rear view for lane changes or backing up.
+And if they’re stiff or in pain, they might have trouble turning to check their blind spot or rear view for lane changes or backing up.

 4. Driving has become stressful, confusing, or exhausting

-They might also show signs of confusion, anger, or be easily distracted.
+They might also show signs of confusion and anger or be easily distracted.

 Signs that cause concern include:

-• Mixing up the gas and brake pedals or pressing them both at the same time.
+- Mixing up the gas and brake pedals or pressing them both simultaneously.

 5. They’re having close calls